OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-rest-upload-files.md

 ## <a name="provide-feedback"></a>Poskytnutí zpětné vazby
 [!INCLUDE [media-services-user-voice-include](../../includes/media-services-user-voice-include.md)]

-[How to Get a Media Processor]: media-services-get-media-processor.md
+[How tooGet a Media Processor]: media-services-get-media-processor.md